benduong2001/benduong2001.github.io/food_recommendation.md

 * This independent data science project of mines, explores food related datasets (unstructured text data) for prediction data analysis tasks involving customer recommendation.
 Two tasks or "sub-projects" were done:
     * Task 1 is about predicting whether a given user will rate a given restaurant negatively, with their text reviews as input data.
     * Task 2 is about predicting whether a given user likely would visit a given restaurant, using text and images as input data.
        * During the feature analysis, the unsupervised ML code also serendipitously uncovered indirect associations shared amongst users and restaurants (that would have been too subtle for a human analyst to notice), allowing a automated way to divide the users and restaurants demographic into indirect sub-groups, based on the types of restaurants they visit and the types of customers they get -respectively.

 * This project will show:
    * Articulately-reasoned Feature Engineering using NLP techniques (Word2Vec and Tf-Idf), to transform unstructured text data into a structured tabular format, so that it can be compatibly trained with linear models as baseline (specifically logistic regression).
-   * Data Analysis and results applicable to useful business questions on customer recommendation
+   * Data Analysis and results applicable to useful business questions on customer recommendation, such as providing insights to user demographic sub-groups.
    * Succinct and Intuitive Data visualizations
    * A balanced use of both basic machine learning (e.g. Sklearn logistic regression) vs deep learning (e.g. multi-layered neural networks, pretrained models)- nuanced understanding when either should be used appropriately, thereby seeing their pro's and con's.
    * Python code that includes object oriented programming, and Pyspark.
 It is also designed in a way to be updateable, and extensible for new incoming data